inaturalist/iNaturalistReactNative/README.md

 npx jest -t accessibility
 ```

-We currently have three kinds of tests:

-1. `tests/integration`: Tests the integration of multiple modules, e.g. a list of observation that makes requests to a mocked API, persists the response data in local storage, retrieves the data from local storage and renders components.
-2. `tests/unit`: Tests only specific modules, like a single component, or a hook.
-3. `e2e`: Tests user interactions on the finished app build running on the iOS simulator (see below).

-We're using [Jest](https://jestjs.io/) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) for most of our tests, [factoria](https://github.com/phanan/factoria) and [faker.js](https://github.com/Marak/faker.js/) to generate test data for use with mocks. `Local*` model factories represent locally persisted data, while `Remote*` factories represent that kinds of records we get from an API or external package.

-## E2E tests
+### E2E tests
 We're using [Detox](https://wix.github.io/Detox/docs/19.x/) for E2E tests.
 If you want to run the e2e tests on your local machine (MacOS only), make sure you fulfill the general requirements, see above, and also follow the test-specific [environment setup](https://wix.github.io/Detox/docs/19.x/introduction/ios-dev-env/).

-If you are running into some issues after the tests have been working for some time, try updating `applesimutils` with `brew update && brew upgrade applesimutils`.

 ```bash
 # Build the app and run the tests
 npm run e2e
 ```

+If you have built the app already for a previous test, and just want to run an updated test without changing the app code, you can run `npm run e2e:test`.

+If you are running into some issues after the tests have been working for some time, try updating `applesimutils` with `brew update && brew upgrade applesimutils`.

 ## Running with Staging Environment